Daniel Dye: NASCAR Craftsman Truck Series

 Dye's No. 43 truck at Las Vegas Motor Speedway in 2024.

 On October 25, 2022, GMS Racing announced that Dye would compete full-time in the 2023 NASCAR Craftsman Truck Series, making his series debut in the No. 43 Chevrolet Silverado.

 On September 27, 2023, Dye signed with McAnally–Hilgemann Racing for 2024.
 Dye would continue using the No. 43.
 He finished eighth at Richmond, earning enough points to secure a spot in the Playoffs.

 On October 29, 2025, Kaulig Racing announced Dye will join their Ram Trucks team in 2026.

+On March 17, 2026, Dye was indefinitely suspended by NASCAR and Kaulig for mocking IndyCar Series driver David Malukas by insinuating that Malukas was homosexual on a Whatnot stream.
+On March 31, it was announced that Dye was released from Kaulig.